Scouser8/chat-bubble/README.md

 # React + TypeScript + Vite

+To use the project clone it then open it on the root, then run:

+npm install

+npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: